fpsvogel/lectiohumana/_posts/2018-11-04-Traditionalism-1.md

 > What we have in mind, for the Christian, is a return to his own sources, and not an 'orientalisation' of the West.
 (Schuon, quoted p.
 170)

-In view of these thoughts, how can we delve deeper into a tradition?
-Listening to Jonathan Pageau lately has been a new taste of the tradition of symbolic biblical interpretation.
+In view of these thoughts, how can we delve deeper into our tradition?
+Listening to Jonathan Pageau lately has given me a new taste of the tradition of symbolic biblical interpretation.
 I have read some of Calvin's Institutes; I will give it another try because the Reformed tradition is the most formidable among the Protestants.

 *Note: Due to increased work responsibilities, from now on I will post once per week.
 However, I am now practicing languages in the Ephemeris section of this site, as well as writing articles and making videos at the links on the About page.*